Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 possible that some code accesses the hash table's internals directly instead of going through the published interface.

-The easiest way to see if this is the case is to move the struct definitions into `tvm_htab.c` and see if everything still compiles.
+We can check whether anything accesses hash table internals by temporarily moving the struct definitions into `tvm_htab.c` and see if everything still compiles.

 ```diff
 diff --git a/include/tvm/tvm_htab.h b/include/tvm/tvm_htab.h